zowe/zowe-cli-secrets-for-kubernetes/packages/cli/README.md

 ## Installing

-Use one of the following methods to install the Zowe® CLI Plug-in for Kubernetes Secrets:
+Use one of the following methods to install the Zowe® CLI Plug-in for Kubernetes® Secrets:

 - Install the plug-in to Zowe CLI from an online registry or a local package.